 You communication does not end when the slides are put on the shared drive.
 This is just the beginning.
 When you are tired of the message, you have only reached three percent of your target population.

 Scorecard tips 21 – 28

 Tip 21: Develop a ‘strategy story’

-How many times have we heard two managers telling a slightly different strategy story, but using the same slide deck?
-If your strategy is not detailed, people will fill in the blanks using their imagination.
-If your strategy is vague, it will not survive the Scorecard cascade.
-The end result may look good on paper, but there will be a variety of messages running through your organization depending on who the messenger is.
+If your strategy is not detailed, others will fill in the blanks using their imagination.
+In other words, if your strategy is vague, it will not survive the scorecard cascade.
+So the end result may look good on paper, but there will be a variety of messages running through your organization depending on the messenger.

 Tip 22: Your CEO on YouTube

-One of my favorite ways of achieving consistency of message is to make an 8 to 15-minute video of the CEO giving a strategy message that can be shown in sessions.
+One of my favorite ways to achieve message consistency message is a strategy video.
+Make an 3 to 10-minute video of the CEO giving a strategy message that can be shown in sessions.
 I prefer an interview format as most people don’t like speaking directly to the camera.
-We discuss the questions upfront before recording it and editing to perfection (I use a frozen image between each question allowing for easy cutting and pasting).
+You discuss the questions upfront and edit to perfection (I use a frozen image between each question allowing for easy cutting and pasting).

 Tip 23: Use your Scorecard beyond those boring meetings